gavrielhan/Zoonomia_Mutational_Signatures/README.md

  to test the possible number of signatures to deconvolute, and then use nmf to do so.
 It also generates many graphs, depicts the deconvoluted signatures, and compares them with the ones in the COSMIC database (generated from human cancer samples)

- -41586_2020_2876_MOESM3_ESM.csv : The list of animals that were analyzed by the Zoonomia consortium
+ -41586_2020_2876_MOESM3_ESM.csv : The list of species that were analyzed by the Zoonomia consortium

- -"outfile_AcoCah.txt", "acocah.jpeg" and "acocah1.jpeg" re examnple of the ourputs of "Sigature1.R", "graph.R" and "graph2.R" respectively, for the animal
+ -"outfile_AcoCah.txt", "acocah.jpeg" and "acocah1.jpeg" are examnple of the outputs of "Sigature1.R", "graph.R" and "graph2.R" respectively, for the specie
  Acomys Cahirinus

  DATA AVAILABILITY